omkarcloud/google-maps-scraper/README.md

 ### ❓ How many search results can I get in a single query?

-Google Maps give at most 120 results per search query.
+Google Maps gives at most 120 results per search query.
 Don't worry about running out of data, as you can always use country-level scraping to scrape thousands of cities.

 ### ❓ Are there any usage limits?

 The free version only allows 20 searches per month.
 To get unlimited searches for a lifetime, consider upgrading to the Pro Version:
 - The Pro Version gives you access to Unlimited searches for lifetime.
-Say a big big NO to websites selling expensive plans.
+Say a Big-Big NO to websites selling expensive plans.
 - 100% accurate, [40+ data points](https://github.com/omkarcloud/google-maps-scraper/blob/master/fields.md) extracted in real-time.
 - Only a one-time investment with lifetime updates and top-notch WhatsApp support, all for just $28.
 - Best of all?
 Absolutely zero risk, as we offer a generous 90-day, no-questions-asked refund guarantee.